-Revered for its simple perfect beauty and medicinal properties, the gorgeous and highly regarded yellow or golden chrysanthemum (“chu” in ancient Chinese) is rich both in color and symbolism of long life and enduring luck, love and success.
-It’s also believed to ease the burdens of a difficult life when you wear an image of it or keep them displayed in your home.
-Some Feng Shui masters also believe it has the power to fight addictions.
-Continue reading
+Revered for its simple, perfect beauty and medicinal properties, the gorgeous yellow or golden chrysanthemum (“chu” in ancient Chinese) is highly regarded both for its color and for its symbolism of long life, enduring luck, love, and success.
+It’s also believed to ease the burdens of a difficult life when you wear an image of a chrysanthemum or keep the flowers displayed in your home.

 Because it blooms from autumn into winter, it also symbolizes the mediation between Life and Death, Heaven and Earth.

 To celebrate the day:

 - Drink chrysanthemum tea (known to clear toxins) or medicinal wine.

 - Place yellow golden chrysanthemums in your home or office to immediately attract good luck.

 - If you wish to receive rewards, success, fame, recognition, honor, or bonuses, place nine chrysanthemums in the fame gua (back middle area of your space) on the first floor of your home, office, and/or business.

 With the presence of two number nines—the most yang number of all—today’s energies embody action, long-lasting change, transformation, and completion.
 This is a very auspicious day for harnessing active and positive energies as the yang qi is doubled!